boazbk/tcs/lec_02_representation.md

 The number of such shades turn out to be much larger than $|\N|$ or even $|\R|$.
 He denoted the cardinality of $\N$ by  $\aleph_0$, where $\aleph$ is the first letter in the Hebrew alphabet, and called the the next largest infinite number by $\aleph_1$.
 Cantor also made the [continuum hypothesis](https://en.wikipedia.org/wiki/Continuum_hypothesis) that $|\R|=\aleph_1$.
-We will come back to the very interesting story of this hypothesis later on in this course.
+We will come back to the very interesting story of this hypothesis later on in this book.
 [This lecture of Aaronson](https://www.scottaaronson.com/democritus/lec2.html) mentions some of these issues (see also [this Berkeley CS 70 lecture](http://www.eecs70.org/static/notes/n10.pdf)).
 :::